Changes Over Time

 1960s game.png

-The homecoming basketball game in 1960
+The Homecoming basketball game in 1960

 2013 victory.png

-The homecoming football game in 2013
+The Homecoming football game in 2013

-Homecoming also had several cancelations over the decades.
-1937 was the first planned homecoming but was canceled due to heavy rain.
-The first official year was 1938.
-In 1941, homecoming was canceled due to the loss of our football team and The United States entering World War II.
-It was revived in 1955 with basketball.
-In 1985, homecoming was canceled again until 1989.
-Due to athletic changes and lack of student participation, homecoming was canceled after 1991 and wasn’t brought back until 2000.
-In 2020, most events were canceled due to the pandemic but students still made the most out of the adored week.
-The university unveiled Reign the Mermaid located at Brock Commons.
+Additional interruptions occurred in later decades.
+Homecoming was canceled in 1985 and did not return until 1989.
+Due to athletic changes and lack of student participation, Homecoming was canceled after 1991, and wasn’t brought back until 2000.
+In 2020, most events were canceled due to the COVID-19 pandemic, but students still made the most out of the adored week.
+Despite these challenges, students continued to celebrate school spirit, and the University unveiled a new scuplture on campus, Reign the Mermaid, in Brock Commons.
 Reign gives students and visitors a chance for a fun photo-op and a way to promote ODU with the hashtag #ODUmermaid.
+Homecoming was quickly brought back the next year, in 2021!

 2021 return from pandemic.png

-Students celebrating the return of homecoming week in 2021 post pandemic
+Students celebrating the return of Homecoming week in 2021 post pandemic

 Image.jpeg

-odu_homecoming promotes the upcoming homecoming week with an Instagram post
+odu_homecoming promotes the upcoming Homecoming week with an Instagram post

 Prev Next